k0001/k0001.github.com/articles/opaleye-sot.md

   :: [Col Symbol WD RN * *]
 ```

-Assuming `Cols` is being provided by some hypotetical library, users of this
+Assuming `Cols` is being provided by some hypotetical library, users of this type
-type family simply have to provide new instances:
+family simply have to provide new instances for it:

 ```haskell
 type instance Cols "public" "user"